 There’s at least one Starbucks cup in every shot.
 Fincher was inspired by his previous film, The Game, where he managed to place a can of haggis in every scene.
 It was a touching tribute to his cinematographer, Harris “Haggis” Savides.

-The barista company was okay with the idea and claimed to get the joke, with one exception — the scene at the end of the film where a coffee cup gets completely destroyed.
-As a result, the giant globe crashes into a fictitious shop called “Gratifico Coffee.”
+The addictive coffee company was okay with the idea and claimed to get the joke, but weren’t happen with one part.
+At the end of the movie a Starbucks cup is destroyed and globe crashes into a fake coffee shop.

 When the movie introduces Leto’s character, Angel Face, Durden looks directly at him.
 While doing so, Tyler begins to talk about “rock stars”, an intentional or unintentional nod at Leto’s then year-old stint as the lead singer for 30 Seconds to Mars.